JimiHFord/Hz-test-projects/README.md

 run ./bin/www

 Visit "localhost:3000" in browser.
 Also open 129.xxx.xxx.xxx:3000 (whoever is hosting the application) on a smartphone or laptop for additional satisfaction.
+(If you have a firewall running, you have to either open incoming connections on port 3000 or just turn the firewall off.)